roobert/bufferline-cycle-windowless.nvim/README.md

 ### Advanced Example

-This example firstly creates empty splits rather than splits with a view of the current file, and secondly, when cycling through buffers occurs it will clean up the `[no file]` buffers.
+This example firstly creates empty splits rather than splits with a view of the current file, and secondly, when cycling through buffers occurs it will delete the `[no file]` buffers, removing them from the buffer list / bufferline.

 #### Standard Neovim